 314c.
-GREEK THOUCHT.-A survey of Greek religious, ethical, and philosophic thought from Homer to Plotinus and Origin, with special emphasis on Plato and Aristotle.
+Greek Thought.-A survey of Greek religious, ethical, and philosophic thought from Homer to Plotinus and Origin, with special emphasis on Plato and Aristotle.
 Lectures and collateral reading (in English).
-Spring quarter: Monday, Wednesday, Friday 1:30.

 316a.
-GREEK HISTORY.-(See department of History, Course 309.)
+Greek History.-(See department of History, Course 309.)